BT Infinity review: is it any good?

 For that reason, we've written a separate guide to the differences between the providers reselling BT fibre here.

 BT and Virgin Media are the only major UK infrastructure providers to offer FTTC (fibre to the cabinet) broadband throughout the country.

-Both are using more or less the same technology: fibre to a cabinet, one of those green boxes on the street, and then copper cable from the cabinet to the home.
+Both are using more or less the same technology: fibre to a cabinet, one of those green boxes on the street, and then copper - or coaxial in Virgin's case - cable from the cabinet to the home.

-However, a slight difference in delivery - explained further here - means that BT have previously advertised speeds of "up to" 38Mb or 76Mb - slower than Virgin's up to 100Mb, 200Mb or 300Mb broadband deals, as they're now advertised.
+However, a slight difference in delivery - explained further here - means that BT advertised speeds of "up to" 52Mb or 76Mb - slower than Virgin's up to 100Mb, 200Mb or 300Mb broadband deals.